 During the lunch break there will be some time at leisure to visit Villa Melzi (optional).

-Afternoon visit to Villa del Balbianello, an exquisite villa set in woods of pine, soaring cypress and oak with pollarded plane trees and manicured lawns and flowerbeds.
+This afternoon we visit Villa del Balbianello, an exquisite villa set in woods of pine, soaring cypress and oak with pollarded plane trees and manicured lawns and flowerbeds.
 Facing the promontory of Serbelloni, from the Lavedo point it boasts unparalleled views down the three branches of the lake.
 The first villa was built in 1540, but was later moved to a new site inland to protect it from flooding.
 Cardinal Durini erected a casino with a loggia in 1790, open to the sun and breezes; today it is trellised with Ficus pumila (creeping fig) and flanked by a library and music room.